 Unfortunately, in too few places, teachers aren't supported or evaluated with the kind of single-mindedness employed at Elmont.
-The performance evaluation systems used in virtually every school system in America fail to differentiate between individual teachers who boost student learning and those who desperately need to improve.
-As a result of this quality-blind approach, w Haven Public Schools have implemented a new evaluation system that will help make sure New Haven students get the best teachers p
+The performance evaluation systems used in virtually every school system in America fail to differentiate between individual teachers who boost student learning and those who desperately need are improved Assertion to improve.
+As a result of this quality-blind approach, the students who need the most from their teachers are far less likely to get those who can help them achieve at high levels-and the teachers who need help to improve are never identified for targeted training and professional development.

 If we don't start to turn the trends around, to learn from the schools that are getting results, and to refuse to buy into the myths about who can learn & who can't, we will relegate another generation of young Americans to lives on the margins.
 Not because they couldn't learn, but because we simply didn't bother to teach them.